opencord/cord/docs/appendix_basic_config.md

 Log into the XOS GUI an click on `Core`, then `Tags`.
 Each compute node is tagged with its data plane IP address.
 For nodes connected to leaf2, change the `dataPlaneIp` tag to a unique IP address on the `10.6.2.0/24` subnet and click `Save`.

 XOS will communicate the new IP address to the ONOS VTN app, which will change it on the nodes.
-Log into each compute node and verify that `br-int` has the new IP address:
+Once the switches are connected to ONOS as part of the fabric configuration process (see subsequent sections), log into each compute node and verify that `br-int` has the new IP address:

 ```
 ip addr list br-int
 ```

->NOTE: It can take several minutes to complete the IP address change

 ###Add Routes to Fabric Subnets